ACDguide/Governance/Governance/manage/manage-file.md

 # File handling

-This part covers how to manage the actual files and directories, starting from the download process.
-It applies mostly to replicated datasets, how to name and organise the files of a new dataset is covered already in the [Creating dataset guidelines](../create/create-intro.md).
+This part covers how to manage the actual files and directories, starting from the download process, and applies mostly to replicated datasets.
+A description of how to name and organise the files of a new dataset is covered in the section [Creating dataset guidelines](../create/create-intro.md).

 ## Managing downloads